EmbodiedCity/UrbanVideo-Bench.code/README.md

 3. The script compares predictions to ground truth and calculates accuracy.
 Results are saved to: `result/%s_acc.xlsx`

+*Note: The extraction method here is the simplest regular matching.
+However, the output of small-sized models often does not follow instructions.
+So it needs to be adjusted separately.*

 ## Citation
 If you use this project in your research, please cite the following paper: